 Typically, VoIP plans start at around $20 per month per user for basic plans.
 Pricing can go up to about $50/month if you’re looking at plans with a lot of advanced features.

-RingCentral actually offers a 15-day free trial so you can try it out before you buy.
+Both Nextiva and RingCentral actually offers free trial, so you can try it out before you buy.

 Is VoIP Cheaper Than a Landline?

-Yes, usually VoIP is much cheaper than desk phones with landlines.
+Yes, usually VoIP business phone services are much cheaper than desk phones with landlines.
 Business landlines often charge setup fees of around $100, and monthly fees can be as high as $100 per line.
 Extra features like intercom, call transfer, and more can all cost extra.
 Plus, you don’t get VoIP-only features like call analytics, voicemail to text, video conferencing, and more.

 What Is Needed to Set up VoIP?